EGI-Federation/cloud-info-provider/RELEASING.md

    - Provide main changes, with related author(s)
    - Document changes impacting deployment/configuration/usage
 1. Update AUTHORS as needed
-1. Update rpm specs, debian changelogs and .zenodo.json as needed
-   - Bump version, description, authors and path to tree
-1. Merge a PR for updating build files to bump release version and changelog
+1. Merge a PR for updating CHANGELOG and any other needed changes for the release
-1. Create a tag in GitHub
-   - Tag should follow [semver](https://semver.org/) like 0.42.0
+   - Version should follow [semver](https://semver.org/) like 0.42.0
+1. Push a `release` event to GitHub
 1. Publish release to
   [EGI AppDB](https://appdb.egi.eu/store/software/cloud.info.provider/releases)
 1. Present release to [EGI UMD Release Team](https://wiki.egi.eu/wiki/URT)